laurenceday/seed-generator/README.md

 ## How To

-Run ./python seed-generator.py
+Run `./python seed-generator.py`.
+You will need Python 3 and the module tkinter (e.g. `pip3 install tkinter`, `brew install python-tk` or `sudo apt-get install python3-tk`).

 It's not pretty, and it's got a crap UI (I am not good at front-end).

-Click 'Entropy' to generate 256 bits.
+Click `Entropy` to generate 256 bits.

-Then click 'Generate' to do the rest - how the pieces are formed is explained with labels.
+Then click `Generate` to do the rest - how the pieces are formed is explained with labels.

 ![img.png](images/demo_fixed.jpg)

 ## Tinker Around

-Try edit the binary a bit and click 'Generate' again - see how the words change based on what parts you edit.
+Try edit the binary a bit and click `Generate` again - see how the words change based on what parts you edit.

 Congratulations, you have now seen the wizard behind the curtain.